cogawi/resume/resume.md

 ### Manufactured Assemblies Design Engineer

-- Designed building components to be built in a factory and installed on a construction site, integrating structural, electrical, and plumbing components.
+- Designed building components for off-site fabrication, integrating structural, electrical, and plumbing components.
-- Developed a bathroom kit in SolidWorks to provide detailed BOMs and drawings for assembly and installation.
+- Developed a bathroom kit in SolidWorks, providing detailed BOMs and drawings for assembly and installation.
 - Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
 - Built prototypes of manufactured building components to test part and assembly sizing, and to confirm tolerances.